cran-task-views/Distributions/Distributions.md

   of RNGs based on a reimplementation and extension of Marsaglia's DieHarder battery. `r pkg("randtoolbox")` provides basic RNG tests.
+- *Parallel computing:* Support for several independent streams:
+  - `r pkg("rstream")` focuses on multiple independent streams of random numbers from different sources (in an object oriented approach).
+  - `r pkg("dqrng")` provides RNG
+    for parallel computation either in R or in C++.
+  - `r pkg("rlecuyer")` provides an interface to the C implementation of the random number generator with multiple independent streams.
-- *Parallel computing:* Random-number generators for parallel computing are available via the `r pkg("rlecuyer")` package.
-See the `r view("HighPerformanceComputing")` task view for more details.
+  - See the `r view("HighPerformanceComputing")` task view for more details.
 - *Multivariate random vectors:* for parametric multivariate distributions, we refer to [Multivariate Continuous](#MultivariateContinuous) and [Multivariate Discrete](#MultivariateDiscrete).